WandXDapp/WandX-Options/README.md

 # WandX-Options
-Creation and trade of ERC20 Token Put Options.
+Decentralized Creation and trade of Put Options on ERC20 Tokens.

 ## Live on Ethereum Testnet (Ropsten)